 Now without further ado, let’s discuss a few specific and essential foods that that support liver detoxification!

 Cruciferous vegetables are the Muhammad Ali of liver detox foods.
 Seriously.
 If you get one takeaway from this post – it’s to increase cruciferous vegetables!
 This includes vegetables such as:

 Cruciferous vegetables can enhance both phase 1 and phase 2 liver detoxification.
 In phase 1, crucifers induce activity of a one of the P450 enzymes called “CYP 1A2” (2,5,6).
 This particular family of enzymes is responsible for eliminating known cancer causing environmental chemicals and toxins (7).
 A large review study found that broccoli and watercress, in particular, have strong detoxification effects in the liver.

-In phase 2, cruciferous veggies help add glutathione and/or glucuronic acid (the presents) to angry toxins in order to neutralize and excrete them.
-Cruciferous vegetables also provide protective nutrients such as polyphenols, vitamins, fiber, and flavonoids.
+In phase 2, cruciferous veggies help add glutathione and/or glucuronic acid to toxins in order to neutralize and excrete them.
+Cruciferous vegetables also provide: polyphenols, vitamins, fiber, and flavonoids.

 Garlic & Onions